dasnoopy/git-check/README.md

 **Note 2:**<br />
 When add a new git repo to the file, Last_Check and Current_Commit keys can be any numeric value.<br />
 These values will be overwritten,with correct data,after first run script unless you use the `--check_only` argument.

-**Note 3:**<br />
-A backup copy of then json file is always created before update the json file itself.

 ![Screenshot](https://raw.github.com/dasnoopy/git-check/main/screenshot.png)